 Considering joining the Air Force?
 Well, if you are, you probably have questions about the Air Force ranks in order.
-Or you might wonder what’s the difference between Air Force officer ranks and Air Force enlisted ranks.
+Or you might wonder what the difference is between Air Force officer ranks and Air Force enlisted ranks.
 Even if you’re not considering joining the legions of Airmen who keep America’s skies safe, this post will help you unravel the two, so you always know who you’re addressing.

 Air Force enlisted ranks